 Carnival Horizon is a member of the Vista-class of cruise ships.
 The first Vista-class ship was Carnival Vista, which premiered in 2016.
 Carnival Vista was known for several new features, including the SkyRide (which you can read about further down) and the first IMAX theater at sea.
 There were also new Cuban-themed staterooms, as well as more entertainment options than ever before.

-She is the second Vista-class cruise ship, with many of the same features that first appeared on Carnival Vista, but then some additional new features as well, like the new Bonsai Teppanyaki and Guy’s Pig & Anchor Bar-B-Que Smokehouse/Brewhouse (both of which you can read about further down).
+She is the second Vista-class cruise ship, with many of the same features that first appeared her sister ship, but then some additional new features as well, like the new Bonsai Teppanyaki and Guy’s Pig & Anchor Bar-B-Que Smokehouse/Brewhouse (both of which you can read about further down).

 The third Vista-class ship is Carnival Panorama, which first sailed in late 2019.
 However, Carnival Panorama stands apart from her sister ships, in that, unlike Carnival Horizon and Carnival Vista, rather than having an IMAX theater, she offers an indoor trampoline park.

 Technically, two Costa Cruises ships are also considered Vista-class ships, Costa Venezia and Costa Firenze.

 There are nearly 2,000 cruise cabins aboard.
 These are split up across suites, ocean-view cabins with balconies, ocean-view cabins without balconies, and interior staterooms.
 There is also the option of Havana staterooms.

 Ocean-view cabins with balconies are the most popular, with nearly 900 of the cabins total being made up of this accommodations option.
 The interior staterooms come next, with just over 700 total, followed by about 300 ocean-view cabins without balconies and 74 suites.